 21 CFR 56.109 (f) 21 CFR 812.150(a)(6)38 CFR 16.109 (e) 45 CFR 46.
-109(e)21 CFR 56.110(b) 21 CFR 56.108(a)(4) 21 CFR 56.108(b)(1)

-21 CFR 50.25(b)(5)

-OHRP Guidance, IRB Approval

-Periods and Continuing Review of

-Research, October 20,2000
+109(e)21 CFR 56.110(b) 21 CFR 56.108(a)(4) 21 CFR 56.108(b)(1) 21 CFR 50.25(b)(5) OHRP Guidance, IRB Approval Periods and Continuing Review of Research, October 20,2000

-Person(s) Procedures Responsible Project Reviews IRB Chair IRB Members Review the information in forms submitted for continuing review, adverse experience reports submitted by the investigator, proposed revisions to the approved research protocol, if any, and any significant new findings which may affect the welfare and safety of the subjects Review the consent form and update it if needed based upon review of above items Review any other pertinent reports in the study file (e.g.: audit reports, correspondence, complaints, etc.) Vote on a category of action.
-Adverse Event Reports Review reports promptly, determine whether changes in protocol or consent may be necessary, determine which reports will be reviewed by full IRB, take initial action as needed to ensure subject welfare IRB Administrator or staff Check Interim, Renewal and Completion Reports for completeness designee Request further information from the investigator to clarify any questions, as needed Make copies of reports available to IRB members prior to next convened meeting Notify members of continuing review actions by the Chair or designee using expedited review process Notify investigators of reapproval and other report submission deadlines Maintain documentation of any new significant findings relevant to study subjects and how the information was provided.
+3.11.3.
+Procedures Person(s) Procedures Responsible Project Reviews IRB Chair IRB Members Review the information in forms submitted for continuing review, adverse experience reports submitted by the investigator, proposed revisions to the approved research protocol, if any, and any significant new findings which may affect the welfare and safety of the participant or willingness of the subjects to participate.
+Review the consent form and update it if needed based upon review of above items Review any other pertinent reports in the study file (e.g.: audit reports, correspondence, complaints, etc.) Vote on a category of action.
+Adverse Event Reports Review reports promptly, determine whether changes in protocol or consent may be necessary, determine which reports will be reviewed by full IRB, take initial action as needed to ensure subject welfare IRB Check Interim, Renewal and Completion Reports for completeness Administrator Request further information from the investigator to clarify any questions, as or staff needed designee Make copies of reports available to IRB members prior to next convened meeting Notify members of continuing review actions by the Chair or designee using expedited review process Notify investigators of reapproval and other report submission deadlines Maintain documentation of any new significant findings relevant to study subjects and how the information was provided.

-References Forms and Links Continuing Revew Monitoring and Renewal form Adverse Event Report Form
+Continuing Review Monitoring and Renewal form Adverse Event Report Form

+3.12.
 Protocol Amendments

+Investigators must submit a complete description of proposed modifications to a project for review.
 All modifications/amendments to an approved application and/or consent form must be received and approved by the IRB before they are initiated except where necessary to eliminate apparent immediate hazard to the study participants, as provided in Subpart C, 56.108(a)(4) of the federal regulations.
 In cases where a protocol is amended to eliminate apparent immediate hazard, the changes made must be reported to the IRB promptly, and a review of the changes will be conducted.
 Requests for approval of modifications may be submitted at any time.
 Amendments to the sponsor's Master Protocol and amendments to the Investigator's Brochure must also be reviewed.